zpgallegos/zavant/docs/architecture/target-architecture.md

   schedule.
 - Analytical datasets use explicit grain-specific contracts; pitches and batted-ball metrics are extensions of a skinny play-event spine.
-- Every analytical row retains its source revision and projection contract.
+- Every analytical row retains its source revision; the projection contract is lineage for the single active analytical generation.
 - Local analytical runs publish atomic Parquet snapshots; production tables use Iceberg format version 2 in S3 and the Glue Data Catalog for Athena access.
-- Production projection scans authoritative current pointers rather than relying on the preceding acquisition manifest.
-A completion registry makes retries repair partial multi-table publication, while `current_game_revisions` gives dbt an explicit current-state join.
+- Production projection scans every immutable raw revision rather than relying on the preceding acquisition manifest.
+The terminal `games` merge makes retries repair partial multi-table publication, while `current_game_revisions` gives dbt an explicit current-state join.
 - The daily workflow stack owns EventBridge Scheduler and the Step Functions Standard workflow that sequences acquisition and one batch Glue projection;
   later dbt execution can become a subsequent state.